|

 are electronically isolated from one another so in the ground a detector will

-not see the coils as a mass, more like several individual targets.
+not see the coins as a mass, more like several individual targets.

 Note :

-We can only test machines available at the time
+We can only test metal detectors available at the time

 We are not interested in testing a machine with no discrimination circuit